OpsMx/standard-isd-gitops/README.md

 ## Specify inputs based on your environment and git-repo
 *The installation process requires inputs such as the application version, git-repo details and so on.*

 4. In the gitops-repo cloned to disk and edit `install/inputcm.yaml`.
-This should be updated, at a **minimum**, with gitrepo and username.
+This should be updated, at a **minimum**, with gitrepo url,username and gitemail.
 5. **Update Values.yaml as required**, specifically: At **minimum** the ISD URL and gitops-repo details in spinnaker.gitopsHalyard section must be updated.
 Full values.yaml is available at: https://github.com/OpsMx/enterprise-spinnaker/tree/v4.0.4.2/charts/oes

 NOTE: We recommend that we start with the defaults, updating just the URL and gitopsHalyard details and gradually adding SSO, external DBs, etc. while updating the installed instance.

+## Enable Grafana and Prometheus
+6. If we want to install ISD along with new Grafana URL and Prometheus URL, enable the enableCentralMonitoring,openTelemetry,grafana URL,prometheus URL[here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit)
+- We can configure the exiting grafana and prometheus URL's and enableCentralMonitoring set to be false in the Values.yaml (existing URL's should be present in the same cluster)

-6. Edit namespace in the `install/inputcm.yaml` file and `install/serviceaccount.yaml`,  if changed from default (i.e. "opsmx-isd")
+7. Edit namespace in the `install/inputcm.yaml` file and `install/serviceaccount.yaml`,  if changed from default (i.e. "opsmx-isd")
-7. Edit the beta value to true in the `install/inputcm.yaml` file for beta releases only, let the default value be false (i.e. "false")
+8. Edit the beta value to true in the `install/inputcm.yaml` file for beta releases only, let the default value be false (i.e. "false")
-8. Push all changes in the gitops-repo to git (e.g `git add -A; git commit -m"my changes";git push`)
+9. Push all changes in the gitops-repo to git (e.g `git add -A; git commit -m"my changes";git push`)
-9. Create namespace, a configmap for inputs and a service account as follows [edit namespace (i.e. opsmx-isd) as appropriate]:
+10. Create namespace, a configmap for inputs and a service account as follows [edit namespace (i.e. opsmx-isd) as appropriate]:
 - `kubectl create ns opsmx-isd`
 - `kubectl -n opsmx-isd apply -f install/inputcm.yaml`
 - `kubectl -n opsmx-isd apply -f install/serviceaccount.yaml`